remston-dsa/remston-dsa-NFT-token-rendered-on-OpenSea-testnet-using-Brownie-IPFS-Web3-and-ERC721-standard/README.md

 * Check out the other [Brownie mixes](https://github.com/brownie-mix/) that can be used as a starting point for your own contracts.
 They also provide example code to help you get started.
 * ["Getting Started with Brownie"](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99) is a good tutorial to help you familiarize yourself with Brownie.
 * For more in-depth information, read the [Brownie documentation](https://eth-brownie.readthedocs.io/en/stable/).

-Shoutout to [TheLinkMarines](https://twitter.com/TheLinkMarines) on twitter for the puppies!

-Any questions?
-Join our [Discord](https://discord.gg/2YHSAey)

 ## License